simplocms/docs/docs/modules/complete-guide.md

 ```

 When you will look at that source code above, you can notice that `YourEntityForm` extends `App\Components\Forms\Templates\AbstractFormWithGridEditor`.
+This extended class provides a few useful methods for working with data variables about Grid Editor and transmits them to a form view.
+All data variables
+for Grid Editor have a prefix `$_GE_` and developers can overwrite them in the `getViewData` method.
 Except of this change, here is `$useVersions` set on `true` for Grid Editor versioning of your entity item content.
-About another changes,
-you will understand them probably.
+If you don't use a versioning, don't
+overwrite this instance variable at all.

 With `YourEntityForm`, you need to increase the `admin/entity/form/layout.blade.php` view as well: